ibexa/documentation-developer/docs/updating/2_merge_composer.md

 !!! note "Sorted packages since 2.4 changes"

-    Since 2.4 packages in `composer.json` are sorted, which means more conflicts when updating to 2.4, but far fewer conflicts in the future.
+    Because the 2.4 packages in `composer.json` are sorted, there will be more conflicts when updating to 2.4, but far fewer conflicts in the future.
 This is controlled by [sort-packages](https://getcomposer.org/doc/06-config.md#sort-packages) config in `composer.json`.

 Conflicts in `composer.json` need to be fixed manually.
 If you're not familiar with the diff output, you may checkout the tag's version and inspect the changes.
 It should be readable for most: